 We made a trip to Rosny Farm and after one false start.
 We originally turned up on a Monday when the site was closed.
 With a little perseverance, we uncovered more than we bargained for.

-Rosny Farm Turns Up a Few Surprises!
+Rosny Farm Turns Up Surprises

-Rosny Farm forms part of the convict trail around Hobart, with the site being granted to a first fleet convict during the early 1800’s.
+Rosny Farm forms part of the convict trail around Hobart, with the site being granted to a first fleet convict during the early 1800s.
 With a plot of 175 acres, Richard Morgan and his family grew crops including wheat, barley, beans and potatoes, as well as running pasture for cattle, horses and sheep.

-Set within the landscaped gardens of Rosny Farm is the heritage listed Rosny Cottage.
+Set within the landscaped gardens of Rosny Farm you’ll find the heritage listed Rosny Cottage.
 Now operating as a museum and open to the public, the Cottage Museum hosts displays of the history and early development of the farm.
 A lovely building, the museum is surrounded by pretty gardens, a picket fence and is a highlight of the stone-walled farmyard.
 A great backdrop for a photographer.

 We were lucky to encounter the Tasmanian Ceramics Association Annual Exhibition.
-Entitled Seven Deadly Sins, the display had 60 exhibits ranging in price from $16 to $500.
+Dubbed Seven Deadly Sins, the display had 60 exhibits ranging in price from $16 to $500.
 The items were so varied and interesting, but they all looked very special in the unique gallery space.